-Visual inspection of the hammer blow device in both the vertical and horizontal configurations indicate that the new configuration is more stable since the force of the impact is being driven into the ground.
-The amount that the test moves in the new configuration is on the order of millimeters while the previous configuration would result in centimeter shifts.
+Visual inspection of the hammer blow device in both the vertical and horizontal configurations indicate that the new configuration could be more stable since the force of the impact is being driven into the ground.
 The maximum forces on the new design for the pivot mechanism would be imparted on the aluminum pin running through both bearings.
-These radial forces can be expressed by where v1 can be substituted from Equation 1to obtain the relation but since this force is distributed amongst two surface points of contact, each individual contact point will experience a maximum force of
+These radial forces can be expressed by where v1 can be substituted from Equation 1 to obtain the relation

-$$Fr = (m1 v1^2)/r (1)$$
+$$Fr = (m1v1^2)/r$$ (1)

-$$Fr = 2 m1 g \tag{2}$$
+$$Fr = 2 m1 g$$ (2)